Marshal-AM/pocu/README.md

 ModelRegistry.commitCpuModel() — on-chain hash commitment
   → Optional Pinata IPFS manifest pin
   → agent/hts_mint.py — HTS NFT mint + transfer to user wallet
-  → ACP_STATUS: COMPLETE on HCS
+  → TRAINING_COMPLETE on per-run HCS topic
 ```

-The user ends with an **HTS model NFT**—a tangible, transferable artifact representing their trained model, not a database row.
+The user ends with an Actual **ML Model manifest** and an **HTS model NFT**—a tangible, transferable artifact representing their trained model, not a database row.

 ### Why Hedera